Programme Evaluation and Planning (PEP) Process

 • Progress and set new SMART actions

-by 2 June Submit the PEP to the PAQC (due date)
+by 5 June Submit the PEP to the Programme Committee (due date)

-26 May to 13 June PAQC approve and rate PEP
+25 May to 19 June Programme Committee approve and rate PEP

 PEP Reporting template

-The yearly PEP Reporting templates are distributed into a School folder with a pre-populated cover page.
+The yearly PEP Reporting templates are distributed into a School folder with a pre-populated cover page in a shared folder via the Evaluation and Review Teams site.
 Programme teams can complete the template as data becomes available according to the timeline.

 Where can I find my programme’s data, targets, and benchmarks?